gauravuniyal1998/Devops-stack/README.md

 # Devops-stack
-Basic project on Devops practices using Kubernetes and docker.
+Building, containerizing and deploying simple Java application using Gradle, istio, Kubernetes and docker.